Contributed by: Staff Member of Timberline Knolls

 The complaint is that they can’t concentrate, can’t focus; these words are often accompanied by an affectation of vagueness, appearing distracted, perhaps gazing out a window in a disconnected fashion.
 Out comes the prescription pad.

 So, with the help of this “miracle” drug, the student gains admittance into a prestigious school.
 Now, every exam is important, the student must excel consistently to maintain a high grade-point average.

 More Adderall is required and very likely, a very real addiction results.
-It is no wonder that Research shows that abuse of the prescription stimulants increases as students move from high school to college.
+It is no wonder that research shows that abuse of prescription stimulants increases as students move from high school to college.

 The greatest problem arises when Adderall is prescribed to those who are inordinately susceptible to addiction; this pertains to addiction in the family system that could go back three generations.

 The Dangers of Adderall

 We have found that since Adderall is growing in popularity it can ultimately serve as a type of gateway drug.
 Those who are genetically predisposed to addiction take the medication and become dependent, often snorting the drug.

 Always seeking the next “high,” these people are highly vulnerable to the lure of other legal pharmaceuticals, such as OxyContin—another incredibly addicted drug.
 The faulty rational remains the same: if it can be prescribed by a doctor, it cannot be dangerous.